CyberFlameGO/svnpython/Doc/library/winsound.rst

    Call the underlying :cfunc:`PlaySound` function from the Platform API.
 The *sound* parameter may be a filename, audio data as a string, or ``None``.
 Its interpretation depends on the value of *flags*, which can be a bitwise ORed combination of the constants described below.
-If the *sound* parameter is ``None``, any currently playing waveform sound is stopped.
 If the system indicates an error, :exc:`RuntimeError` is raised.

 .. function:: MessageBeep([type=MB_OK])